-Play DVD with Theater Sound
+Play DVD

-Insert DVD into player.
+- Insert DVD into slot on front of player.
 DVD will begin to 'load' automatically.
-TV screen will typically show "READING" or "LOADING."

-- The DVD may load directly to the • NEXT main title/menu screen or it may begin ---to play previews.
-You may be able to skip previews if desired by pressing the 'Next' button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or 'Play' button on DVD player) to begin playing the feature.
+TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the NEXT button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or Play button on the remote or